LordofBone/Artificial_Life/README.md

 ### Running The Program

-Run the program from the command line.
+Run the program from the command line - for some reason I have found that it requires sudo to work with the HAT.

 ```